mmig/mmir/README.md

 The framework core and its extensions are implemented as AMD (Asynchronous Module Definition) using [RequireJS][3].

-The MMIR library provides basic capabilities for recognizing speech input (ASR, using the Google Speech Recognition service), and speech output (TTS, using [MARY][2]).
+The MMIR library provides basic capabilities for recognizing speech input (ASR, e.g. using Google Speech Recognition service), and speech output (TTS, e.g. using [MARY][2]).

-NOTE 1: There are some restrictions for ASR when running the StarterKit in a browser environment:
+For more details of available MMIR Speech Plugins, see the overview on the [speech processing wiki page][19].

+NOTE: Requirements for browser-based speech plugins
+ * web-service-based ASR plugins
- * microphone access: currently only Google Chrome (version 21.x.x), and Firefox (version 20.x) allow access to the microphone resource for speech input
+	* microphone access: plugins require access to the microphone resource for speech input, i.e. [getUserMedia API](https://caniuse.com/#feat=stream)
- * silence detection: currently only Google Chrome (version 25.x.x) and Firefox (version 26.x) provide an implementation for the AudioContext object, which is needed by our implementation for the end-of-speech detection (aka silence detection)
+	* silence detection: plugins require support of the [AudioContext API](https://caniuse.com/#feat=audio-api), for the implementation of the end-of-speech detection (aka silence detection)

-NOTE 2: Since the Google Speech Recognition service now requires registration and an API key (and has a volume limit),
-        the use of the general (i.e. _HTML5 based_) ASR solution of the framework is rather limited.
-        However, for the browser environment Google Chrome, we recommend the _webkitAudioInput_ plugin that makes use of the
-        [Web Speech API][7] (which, unfortunately, currently is only supported by Chrome).
+ * _Web Speech_-based ASR plugins: plugins that use [Web Speech][7] for speech recognition, require support of the [Web Speech API](https://caniuse.com/#feat=speech-recognition)
+ * web-service-base TTS plugins:
+    * playback of speech synthesis: plugins require support of the [Audio Object API](https://caniuse.com/#feat=audio)

 ## Prerequisites

-Installed Cordova 5.x environment (see [Cordova][0] documentation on CLI based development for more details).
+For target platforms `Android` and `iOS`, Cordova 5.x or later is required (see [Cordova][20] documentation on CLI based development for more details).

-In addition, the development tools for the targeted `platforms` need to be installed (see also the [Cordova][0] documentation).
+In addition, the development tools for the targeted `platforms` need to be installed (see also the [Cordova][20] documentation).

 ##### Custom Cordova Plugins